ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 .. contents:: Topics

-While automation exists to make it easier to make things repeatable, all of your systems are likely not exactly alike.

-On some systems you may want to set some behavior or configuration that is slightly different from others.

-Also, some of the observed behavior or state of remote systems might need to influence how you configure those systems.
-(Such as you might need to find out the IP address of a system and even use it as a configuration value on another system).
+While automation exists to make it easier to make things repeatable, all systems are not exactly alike; some may require configuration that is slightly different from others.
+In some instances, the observed behavior or state of one system might influence how you configure other systems.
+For example, you might need to find out the IP address of a system and use it as a configuration value on another system.

-You might have some templates for configuration files that are mostly the same, but slightly different based on those variables.

-Variables in Ansible are how we deal with differences between systems.
+Ansible uses *variables* to help deal with differences between systems.

-To understand variables you'll also want to dig into :doc:`playbooks_conditionals` and :doc:`playbooks_loops`.
+To understand variables you'll also want to read :doc:`playbooks_conditionals` and :doc:`playbooks_loops`.
 Useful things like the **group_by** module and the ``when`` conditional can also be used with variables, and to help manage differences between systems.

-It's highly recommended that you consult the ansible-examples github repository to see a lot of examples of variables put to use.
+The ansible-examples github repository contains many examples of how variables are used in Ansible.

 For advice on best practices, refer to :ref:`best_practices_for_variables_and_vaults` in the *Best Practices* chapter.